- Grant Harville

 Due this fall.
 My wife and I are excited, though we have an extra challenge typical of musician families: namely, a complicated living situation with home bases in multiple locations.
 As you may imagine, our impending parenthood has re-raised the obvious questions about life and geography we've been having since we've been together.
 But it also got me wondering something I never thought I'd think: Is there a single decent reason I should raise my kid in America?

-I mean, what straight-face argument could I use to convince my Canadian wife to bring our daughter south of the border?
+I mean, as a born-and-raised American, the notion feels unpatriotic to the point of sacrilege, but what straight-face argument could I use to convince my Canadian wife to bring our daughter south of the border?
 Freedom?
 Free children don't cower under desks.
 Opportunity?
 Dead kids don't have any.

 I get that in the grand scheme of things school shootings are mercifully rare.
 [As an aside, that's why politicians can afford to do absolutely nothing about them: It's probably going to be somebody else's kid who dies, especially if their own are in some expensive gated private school somewhere.
 Meanwhile, meaningful action demands things like money and effort and unpopularity.
 So instead, they throw out platitudes and talking points and bet that voters won't punish them for their complete and perpetual incompetence on the issue.
 So far, that bet has paid off.]